 This document presents recommended code changes that the California Energy Commission will be considering for adoption in 2021.
+This report has been updated to include an electric space heating baseline for multifamily buildings three stories and fewer since the Final CASE Report was posted in November 2020.
 If you have comments or suggestions prior to the adoption, please email info@title24stakeholders.com.
 Comments will not be released for public review or will be anonymized if shared.